Skip to main content

 1. Compensation System

 For Executive Officers, we have designed a compensation system that encourages them to execute their duties in accordance with our management philosophy and business strategies, and that provides strong motivation for achieving challenging business targets while appropriately controlling risks.
 The compensation for Executive Officers comprises basic compensation according to the role of President and Representative Executive Officer or each Executive Officer, a short-term performance-linked compensation, restricted stock compensation, and performance-linked stock compensation, and is determined by the Compensation Committee.
-As the Executive Officers are expected to play key roles in the achievement of numerical targets in their business execution, the compensation system is designed that the portion of the short-term performance-linked compensation may be larger than the portion of the basic compensation if performance targets are achieved.
+Executive Officers are expected to play important roles in achieving numerical targets in business execution.
+Accordingly, the compensation system is designed so that the higher the level of responsibility for business performance associated with a position, the greater the proportion of performance-linked compensation.

 2. Combination of Different Types of Compensation